Profile of Dr Mat Seymour

 Deiniol Road, Bangor, Gwynedd, LL57 2UW

 Ecosystem health and stability are closely linked to biodiversity dynamics (local, spatially and temporally).
 My interest are in understanding the processes that shape spatial biodiversity patterns, and subsequent inter and intraspecific responses.
-Traditionally, such assessments have been completed using traditional methods (e.g., taxonomic identification and morphological characterization), which I have performed in previous Masters and PhD work.
-Recent advances in molecular techniques now allow for alternative and rapid assessment of biodiversity using environmental sampling.
+Traditionally, such assessments have been completed using physical descriptive methods (e.g., taxonomic identification and morphological characterization), which I have performed in previous Masters and PhD work, but require taxon specific knowledge.
+Recent advances in molecular techniques now allow for alternative and rapid assessment of biodiversity using environmental sampling, which allows for more a more generalized set of molecular tools to characterize a much wider range of biodiversity compared to traditional methods.
 Presently I am assessing the power of using environmental DNA (eDNA) to assess diversity patterns in rivers using high through-put sequencing and quantitative PCR (qPCR) in conjunction with traditional taxonomic assessments of biodiversity across Welsh rivers.

 2014 PhD.
 On the Biodiversity of rivers and river-like networks.
 SNF funded.
 ETH/Eawag, Zurich, Switzerland